legacysurvey/legacysurvey/pages/dr8/files.rst

 small-scale masking (cosmic rays, edges, saturated pixels) and detailed PSF model.

-randoms/randoms-dr8-0.29.1-\*.fits
+randoms/randoms-dr8-0.31.0-\*.fits
 ------------------------------------
-XXX check version is 0.29.1 (used below, too).

-Ten files of random points sampled across the CCDs that comprise the geometry of DR8.
-Random locations were generated across the footprint at a density of 10,000 per square degree and meta-information about the survey was extracted from pixels at each random location from files in the **coadd** directory (see below, e.g.
+Twenty files of random points sampled across the CCDs that comprise the geometry of DR8.
+Random locations were generated across the footprint at a density of 5,000 per square degree and meta-information about the survey was extracted from pixels at each random location from files in the **coadd** directory (see below, e.g.
 ``coadd/*/*/*-depth-<filter>.fits.fz``, ``coadd/*/*/*-galdepth-<filter>.fits.fz``,
 ``coadd/*/*/*-nexp-<filter>.fits.fz``, ``coadd/*/*/*-maskbits.fits.fz``,